Sengab-platform/API-docs/source/includes/_templates.md

 {
   "template_id":5,
   "template_body":{
-    "question_title":"_do you see a cat?",
+    "question_title":"Do you see a cat?",
     "images":[
       {
         "image":"R0lGODlhAQABAIAAAAAAAP///yH5BAEAAAAALAAAAAABAAEAAAIBRAA7"